NethServer/ns8-docs/log_server.rst

   journals, forwarding new records to the active Loki instance, and preserving the last sent journal cursor position to ensure seamless restarts without log loss.

+.. [#last_timestamp]

+  Last timestamp indicates the last time that the forwarder successfully sent logs.
+  This allows the forwarder to resume forwarding from where it was interrupted, ensuring continuity in log management.